Nematophagous fungus

 A dead nematode with Harposporium anguillulae growing out of it.
 Numbered ticks are 122 μm apart.

 A closer look at H. anguillulae from the previous image.
 Numbered ticks are 20 μm apart.

 A fungus of the genus Arthrobotrys, showing adhesive nets which it uses to trap nematodes.
 Numbered ticks are 122 μm apart.

 Nematophagous fungi are carnivorous fungi specialized in trapping and digesting nematodes.
 More than 700 species are known.
 Species exist that live inside the nematodes from the beginning and others that catch them, mostly with glue traps or in rings, some of which constrict on contact.
 Some species possess both types of traps.
 Another technique is to stun the nematodes using toxins, a method employed by Coprinus comatus, Stropharia rugosoannulata, and the family Pleurotaceae.
 The habit of feeding on nematodes has arisen many times among fungi, as is demonstrated by the fact that nematophagous species are found in all major fungal groups.
 Nematophagous fungi can be useful in controlling those nematodes that eat crops.
 Purpureocillium, for example, can be used as a bio-nematicide.

 Types

 Fungi that feed on nematodes (as the most abundant and convenient prey species) mostly live in nitrogen-deficient habitats.
 These fungi can be divided into four main groups according to the methods they use to catch their prey.
-Some use a mechanical means, an adhesive or a mechanical hyphal trap.
+Some use a mechanical means, an adhesive or a mechanical hypha trap.
 Some produce a toxin and use it to immobilise the nematode.
 Some are parasitic, using their spores to gain entry into their prey, and some are egg parasites, inserting their hyphal tips into the eggs or cysts, or into females before the eggs are deposited.